Helping an agency attract clients by merging a design portfolio with an e-commerce knowledge center

 What I Did and Learned

 I assessed 5 websites on my own.
 I specifically tried to find websites that sold digital products and presented themselves more as an online resource center vs websites that represented a brick and mortar store.
+Across all the websites I learned how important it is to have a clear and easy navigation.
+Also, that social proof is key to building trust, especially when buying a digital product like an e-book.

 Design & Ideate